-Red Rose School will also offer a variety of portfolio and internally assessed courses which can be used to accredit any projects or to offer those pupils who may struggle at GCSE Exams and work to that standard.
+Hartlepool school will also offer a variety of portfolio and internally assessed courses which can be used to accredit any projects or to offer those pupils who may struggle at GCSE Exams and work to that standard.
 The list below is a basic overview of what the school will offer its Key Stage 4/5pupils but is not comprehensive as links with local colleges will ensure options increase overtime and could include:

-- BTEC Applied Science(Level 1) and Health and Social Care (Entry 1, Level 1 and 2) - AQA Unit awards Budgeting, employment skills, cooking and art projects - OCR Business and Media - Entry Level Certificates Science, Design and Technology, Art and Design, English, Maths and Humanities - NCFE Award (entry 3 level 2) Citizenship, Health and Social Care, Child Development, Employability - Asdan Short Course Awards PSHE, Citizenship, Volunteering Award, Expressive Arts, Work skills, and Activity Awards - Asdan Full Awards Bronze, Silver and Gold Awards - Duke of Edinburgh and John Muir Award will also be on offer for those pupils with a passion for the outdoors. - BTEC Leadership and Management Level 3
+- AQA Unit awards Budgeting, employment skills, cooking and art projects - OCR Business and Media - Entry Level Certificates Science, Design and Technology, Art and Design, English, Maths and Humanities - NCFE Award (entry 3 level 2) Citizenship, Health and Social Care, Child Development, Employability - Asdan Short Course Awards PSHE, Citizenship, Volunteering Award, Expressive Arts, Work skills, and Activity Awards - Asdan Full Awards Bronze, Silver and Gold Awards - Duke of Edinburgh and John Muir Award will also be on offer for those pupils with a passion for the outdoors.